mevers/build_custom_BSgenome_TxDb/README.md

 #  seqinfo: 26 sequences (2 circular) from an unspecified genome; no seqlengths
 ```

 ## References and details

 For more details, see e.g.
 * [Efficient genome searching with Biostrings and the BSgenome data packages](https://bioconductor.org/packages/release/bioc/vignettes/BSgenome/inst/doc/GenomeSearching.pdf)
 * [An overview of the Biostrings/BSgenome framework](https://www.bioconductor.org/help/course-materials/2011/BioC2011/LabStuff/BiostringsBSgenomeOverview.pdf)
 * [Making and utilizing TxDb Objects](https://bioconductor.org/packages/devel/bioc/vignettes/GenomicFeatures/inst/doc/GenomicFeatures.pdf)

+Ensembl data are based on the

+* GRCh38 genome assembly, release 89
+* the GRCh38.89 GTF annotation file.

 ## Author